-Our School Direct training programme runs from September 2017 to June 2018.
+Our teacher training programme runs from September 2018 to June 2019.
 During this time, you will have two placements, an Initial Development Placement from September to February and a Sustained Development Placement which runs from March to June.

 We will differentiate your contact with students, dependant on your progress, allowing time for high quality preparation and reflection as well as developing and honing teaching skills.

-All trainees will be allocated Subject Mentors; these colleagues will be very experienced and well-regarded teachers who will be able to offer you help, advice and support throughout the year.
-Each subject area will have a Subject Lead; this colleague will be a recognised expert in his or her area and will deliver, in partnership with Mentors and Host Teachers, the knowledge and skills needed to become an outstanding teacher.
+All trainee teachers will be allocated Subject Mentors; these colleagues are very experienced and well-regarded teachers who will be able to offer you help, advice and support throughout the year.
+Each subject area will have a Subject Lead; this colleague is a recognised expert in his or her area and will deliver, in partnership with Mentors and Host Teachers, the knowledge and skills needed to become an outstanding teacher.

-At GORSE SCITT, we offer all of our trainees the opportunity to experience and engage with educational practice outside, beyond and parallel to the age groups they predominantly teach.
+At GORSE SCITT, we offer all of our trainee teachers the opportunity to experience and engage with educational practice outside, beyond and parallel to the age groups they predominantly teach.

 Enhancement opportunities happen all across the year; typically, they last a week to a fortnight.

-These enhancement opportunities serve a vital purpose for trainees, as we ask the questions:
+These enhancement opportunities serve a vital purpose for trainee teachers during their teacher training year, as we ask the questions: